Join WWF for Lobby Day 2018

-Registration for Lobby Day 2017 is now closed.
+Registrations for Lobby Day 2018 are now closed.

 How WWF Will Prepare You for Lobby Day

 After you register for Lobby Day and are confirmed to attend, you will work closely with WWF staff to develop talking points and prepare for meetings with Congressional offices.
-WWF will host a webinar in February that covers conservation priorities, why they are important, and what we’d like Congress and the new administration to take into consideration.
+WWF will host a webinar at the beginning of March that covers conservation priorities, why they are important, and what we’d like Congress and the new administration to take into consideration.

 Mark Your Calendar